How to buy the best mobility scooter

 Take advice from a mobility shop or by contacting an occupational therapist before you make a final decision on what to buy.

-If you need a local authority assessment for mobility equipment, or an NHS assessment for a wheelchair, our Elderly Care website has assessment advice.
+If you need a local authority assessment for mobility equipment, or an NHS assessment for a wheelchair, our Later Life Care website has assessment advice.

 Although the local authority is unlikely to provide you with a mobility scooter, the occupational therapist can make recommendations about any equipment and/or adaptations you need.